-- The write to the fields is ignored. - The new attribute is applied, taking effect, with respect to an enabled queue access, at an UNPREDICTABLE point before the respective queue is later disabled (the enable flag transitioned from 1 to 0).
+- The write to the fields is IGNORED.
+This is the only permitted behavior in SMMUv3.2 and later. - The new attribute is applied, taking effect, with respect to an enabled queue access, at an UNPREDICTABLE point before the respective queue is later disabled (the enable flag transitioned from 1 to 0).
+This behavior is permitted only in SMMUv3.1 and earlier.